dciccale/placeholder-enhanced/README.md

 ## Usage

-Just include the js file after jQuery, on your HTML page and the plugin will automatically initialize
+Just include the js file after jQuery on your HTML page and the plugin will be automatically initialized

 ```html
 <script src="jquery.js"></script>
 <script src="jquery.placeholder-enhanced.js"></script>
 ```

-If you want to initialize the plugin yourself after the first auto-initialize, just call the plugin lik this:
+If you want to initialize the plugin yourself after the first auto-initialize (for example after ajax content being loaded), just call the plugin lik this:

 ```javascript
 $('input[placeholder], textarea[placeholder]').placeholderEnhanced();
 ```

-Or if you want to initialize the plugin after loading an HTML page via AJAX just call the plugin after the content is loaded.
+### Example:

-For example:
+Initialize the plugin after loading an HTML page via AJAX, call the plugin after the content is loaded.

 ```javascript
 $(function () {
   $.get('file.html', function (html) {